krlospelaez/js-fixtures/README.markdown

 The code was completely refactored from the awesome jasmine-jquery with all jasmine and jquery dependencies removed, specs written with Chai + Mocha, and using an iframe implementation as a sandbox.
-This allows the fixtures to be more portable and prevents it from bleeding into the test runner.
+This allows the fixtures to be more portable and minimizes side effects with the test runner.

 ## Installation